 Twenty-twenty-one marks Wavelength’s 40th year in print.
-To mark the occasion, we’re diving deep into the Wavelength archive to bring you a series of short stories featuring key cultural moments, entertaining asides and colourful characters from around the British surf scene and beyond over the last four decades.
+To celebrate the occasion, we’re diving deep into the Wavelength archive to bring you a series of short stories featuring key cultural moments, entertaining asides and colourful characters from around the British surf scene and beyond over the last four decades.
 Read part I here.
 Read part II here.

 The series is presented by Oakley, who share our deep surfing heritage, having been equipping the world’s best with high-performance eyewear since ‘84.

 Read more about the brand’s journey from niche cycling gear to beach cultural icon here.

 Photo: Richie Collins, with a signature float, resplendent in the gaudy fashion of the day.
 Photo: John Conway // Wavelength Archive